j50n/deno-proc/README.md

 ## Why proc?

+**Solves backpressure by design** — Traditional streams require complex coordination between producers and consumers. proc uses async iterators (pull-based) instead of streams (push-based), eliminating backpressure entirely.
+No buffering, no coordination, no memory pressure.

 **Errors that just work** — Errors propagate through pipelines naturally, just like data.
 No edge cases, no separate error channels, no callbacks.
 One try-catch at the end handles everything.
-JavaScript streaming is fast, but error handling shouldn't break your brain.

-**Powerful process management** — Run commands, pipe between processes, capture output, and control execution with a clean, composable API.

 **Async iterables that feel like Arrays** — Use `map`, `filter`, `reduce`, `flatMap`, `take`, `drop`, and more on any async iterable.
 No more wrestling with streams.

+**Powerful process management** — Run commands, pipe between processes, capture output, and control execution with a clean, composable API.

 **Type-safe and ergonomic** — Full TypeScript support with intuitive APIs that guide you toward correct usage.